curtsinger-lab/riker/docs/diagnostics.md

-# How to make dodo tell you things
+# How to make riker tell you things

 ## Rebuilding with output

 To run a rebuild that prints each command as it is run:

 ```
-$ dodo build --show
+$ rkr build --show
 ```

 The following invocation has no subcommand, so it uses the `build` subcommand by default.
 Therefore, it is the same as the previous command:

 ```
-$ dodo build --show
+$ rkr build --show
 ```

 ## Changed commands